Canadian, Texas

-Canadian is a city in, and the county seat of, Hemphill County, Texas, United States.
-The population was 2,649 at the 2010 census, up from 2,233 in 2000.
+Canadian is a city in and the county seat of Hemphill County, Texas, United States.
+The population was 2,339 at the 2020 census, down from 2,649 in 2010.
 It is named for the nearby Canadian River, a tributary of the Arkansas River.
 Incorporated in 1908, Canadian is sometimes called "the oasis of the High Plains".
 Canadian is on the eastern side of the Texas Panhandle, close to the border with Oklahoma.

 History

 In 1887 the city government began.

 A portion of the Tom Hanks movie Cast Away was filmed in Canadian.

+In February 2024, most of the town was in the path of the 1,058,482 acre (428,352 ha) Smokehouse Creek Fire, which charred some of the town.
+No fatalities have been reported within Canadian.

 Geography

 Canadian is northwest of the center of Hemphill County, 1 mi south of the Canadian River, where it is joined by Red Deer Creek.
 U.S. Routes 60 and 83 pass through the center of town as Second Street.
 US 60 leads northeast 162 mi to Enid, Oklahoma, and southwest 101 mi to Amarillo, while US 83 leads northwest 46 mi to Perryton and south 51 mi to Shamrock.

 According to the U.S. Census Bureau, Canadian has a total area of 3.4 km2, all land.